-As a runner, you running shoes are one of the most important pieces of gear you will have.
-It is the only thing between your feet and the pavement that will protect you as you run.
-Having the wrong shoe or wearing shoes that have too many miles on them can hinder your run, causing you aches and pains and possibly injury as well.
+As a runner or ASFA certified Running Coach, your running shoes or those of your clients are one of the most important pieces of gear you will have.
+It is the only thing between your feet and the pavement, your feet's protection on those long runs.
+Having the wrong shoe or wearing shoes that have too many miles on them can hinder your run, causing you aches, pains, and possibly injury as well.

-When you go to a running store to be fitted for a shoe, the sales associate will be able to tell you if the shoe you are interested in is a high or low mileage show.
-If you have a pair of old running shoes with you, the sales associate will also be able to examine the tread wear patterns of your old shoes to help you determine if the shoe you were in was a good fit or if another shoe might be better for your personal gait and form.
-The new lighter weight seamless fabrics that are being used in the newer shoes to take weight out of the shoe are not designed to hold up as long as the older traditional fabrics with classic stitching.
+When you go to a running store to be fitted for a shoe, the sales associate will be able to tell you if the shoe you are interested in is a high or low mileage shoe.
+If you have a pair of old running shoes with you, the sales associate will examine the tread wear patterns of your old shoes to help you determine if the shoe was a good fit or if another shoe might be better for your personal gait and form.
+The new lighter weight seamless fabrics being used in newer shoes to take weight off of the shoe are not designed to hold up as long as the older traditional fabrics with classic stitching.
 Those are things to keep in mind when selecting a new shoe.

 How can you tell when a shoe has too many miles on it?
 A lot of distance runners experience this problem.
-Running a 50 miles a week will put 200 miles on a shoe each month!
-The shoe can still look brand new on the outside, but the tread on the bottom is gone and the insoles on the inside have met their full lifespan.
+Running 50 miles a week will put 200 miles on a shoe each month!
+The shoe can still look brand new on the outside, but the tread on the bottom is gone and the insoles have met their full lifespan.
 When a shoe has too many miles on it, you will start to feel little aches and pains in your feet and knees.
 Shin splints are also common as the insoles of your shoes are no longer absorbing the shock of the pavement below you.
 Replacing the shoe can fix the problem quickly.
-If you continue to run on shoes that should be replaced, you are exposing yourself to risk of injury.
+If you continue to run on worn-out shoes, you are exposing yourself to risk of injury.
 Those little aches and pains can turn into something more serious in the end if the problem is not addressed.
-Many runners have two pairs of shoes to trade off so the insoles will last a little longer.
+Many runners have two pairs of shoes to trade off, so the insoles will last a little longer.

 Running shoes protect your feet from the constant pounding of running on the pavement.
-Having the right shoe and not wearing them with too many miles on them can help protect your feet and help prevent injury.
+Wearing the right shoe and tracking the miles you put on them Having will protect your feet and help prevent injury.

 To learn more about being a certified Running Fitness Instructor, just click the link below!